Skip to the main content.

 Ashlar Chamfered Masonry

 Ashlar chamfered masonry features stones with beveled or chamfered edges, creating a unique visual effect.
-The chamfered edges add depth and dimension to the masonry, enhancing its architectural detailing and aesthetic appeal.
+The chamfered edges add depth and dimension to the masonry, improving its architectural detailing and aesthetic appeal.
 Ashlar chamfered masonry is commonly employed to create intricate and eye-catching designs.

 Ashlar Facing